jigx-com/jigx-docs-examples/docs/Actions/confirm.md

 **Example:**

-See the full example of confirm with modal in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/actions/confirm/confirm-with-modal.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example of confirm with modal in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/actions/confirm/confirm-with-modal.jigx).
 :::
 ::::